Sandoval, Belt homer in Giants’ win over D’backs

 San Francisco turned a 1-0 lead into 4-0 on Steven Duggar’s RBI triple, Buster Posey’s RBI single and Brandon Crawford’s sacrifice fly.

+“We put some really good swings on some balls when he did make a mistake,” Duggar said of Godley.
+“We just kind of kept the lineup going and we just kind of fed off each other.”

 After Godley walked Bumgarner with one out in the fourth and heard boos from the crowd, manager Torey Lovullo removed him.
-Godley lasted 3 1/3 innings, allowing four runs and six hits.
+Godley lasted 3 1/3 innings, allowing four runs and six hits with three strikeouts.

 Escobar’s home run led off the fourth, and the Diamondbacks made it 4-2 when Jones singled in Blake Swihart from second base with two outs.

-The Diamondbacks cut the lead back to 6-4 and had runners at the corners in the seventh but couldn’t add more in that inning.
+The Diamondbacks cut the lead to 6-4 and had runners at the corners in the seventh, but couldn’t add more in that inning.

 RANDY’S NIGHT